| CECG

 Research: Professor Mallouk and his students are interested in

-of materials that contain both molecular and solid state components.
-They
+of materials that contain both molecular and solid state components, and the study of their structure and properties by a variety of physical techniques.

 Ray Najjar,

-Research: Stable isotope geochemistry of sulfur, carbon, oxygen, nitrogen, and hydrogen in rocks, minerals, organics, and solutions; investigations of the evolution of atmosphere, hydrosphere and biosphere on early Earth.
+Research: Stable isotope geochemistry of sulfur, carbon, oxygen, nitrogen, and hydrogen in rocks, minerals, organics, and solutions; Geochemical processes of submarine hydrothermal mineralization; Geochemical cycles of redox-sensitive elements through the crust, oceans, oceanic crust, and mantle; Chemical evolution of the atmosphere, hydrosphere and biosphere on early Earth; Chemical evolution of the mantle and crust through geologic time.

-Science and Engineering and Director of the Materials Research Institute
+Carlo G. Pantano, Professor, Department of Materials Science and Engineering and Director, the Materials Research Institute

 Richard R. Parizek, Professor of Geology and Geo-Environmental